tthtlc/unladen-swallow/branches/opcodes_to_functions/Doc/library/dis.rst

    with the outer-next block.

-.. opcode:: BUILD_CLASS ()

-   Creates a new class object.
-TOS is the methods dictionary, TOS1 the tuple of the names of the base classes, and TOS2 the class name.

 .. opcode:: WITH_CLEANUP ()

    Cleans up the stack when a :keyword:`with` statement block exits.
 On top of